 How many sessions are right for you will depend on your needs, goals, and preferences.
 Occasionally, people find a few sessions gives them the tools and insights they were seeking and gets them back on track.
 Others find that it takes around a dozen sessions to really settle into the therapeutic process and see the most benefit.
-Some people choose to come to therapy indefinitelythere is always more we can learn about ourselves and more growing we can do!
+Some people choose to come to therapy indefinitely—there is always more we can learn about ourselves and more growing we can do, and as relational creatures, we will always need attuned support!

 In general, I hope and expect that you'll come away from each session with something of value, and that ongoing sessions can continue to be beneficial.
 Some people love coming to therapy and see it as an essential part of their wellness, while for others it feels more like a chore.
 I support you in finding the path that's right for you.